 A native of Cincinnati, Ohio, James Sofranko trained at The Harid Conservatory, Pacific Northwest Ballet School, Houston Ballet Academy, The Chautauqua School, and at The Juilliard School in New York, where he received a BFA in dance.
 Upon graduation in 2000, he joined San Francisco Ballet; in 2007 he was promoted to soloist.

-Sofranko has created roles in Jenkins’ Thread, Morris’ Joyride, and Possokhov’s The Rite of Spring (Elders).
-He has danced featured or principal roles in Tomasson’s Nutcracker (Dancing Nutcracker, Chinese, and Russian), Romeo & Juliet (Mercutio), and Swan Lake (Neapolitan, Russian, and Czardas); Tomasson/Possokhov’s Don Quixote (Sancho Panza); Bintley’s The Dance House (principal); Caniparoli’s Ibsen’s House (John Rosmer); Christensen’s Filling Station (Mac); Elo’s Double Evil; Fokine’s Petrouchka (Petrouchka); Forsythe’s in the middle, somewhat elevated and The Vertiginous Thrill of Exactitude; Garnier’s Aunis; Lubovitch’s Elemental Brubeck; MacMillan’s Elite Syncopations; McGregor’s Chroma and Eden/Eden; Morris’ Sylvia (Eros) and A Garden; Possokhov’s Firebird (Kaschei), Fusion, and Classical Symphony; Robbins’ The Concert (Husband) and Fancy Free (second Sailor); Taylor’s Company B (Bugle Boy); Ratmansky’s Le Carnaval des Animaux and Russian Seasons (Purple Man); Taylor’s Spring Rounds; and Wheeldon’s Continuum and Rush, among others.
+Sofranko has created roles in Jenkins’ Thread, Morris’ Joyride, Possokhov’s The Rite of Spring (Elders), and Scarlett’s Hummingbird (soloist).
+He has danced featured or principal roles in Tomasson’s Giselle (Hilarion), Nutcracker (Dancing Nutcracker, Chinese, and Russian), Romeo & Juliet (Mercutio), and Swan Lake (Neapolitan, Russian, and Czardas); Tomasson/Possokhov’s Don Quixote (Sancho Panza); Bintley’s The Dance House (principal); Caniparoli’s Ibsen’s House (John Rosmer); Christensen’s Filling Station (Mac); Elo’s Double Evil; Fokine’s Petrouchka (Petrouchka); Forsythe’s in the middle, somewhat elevated and The Vertiginous Thrill of Exactitude; Garnier’s Aunis; Lubovitch’s Elemental Brubeck; MacMillan’s Elite Syncopations; McGregor’s Borderlands (pas de deux), Chroma, and Eden/Eden; Morris’ Sylvia (Eros) and A Garden; Possokhov’s Firebird (Kaschei), Fusion, and Classical Symphony; Robbins’ The Concert (Husband) and Fancy Free (2nd Sailor); Taylor’s Company B (Bugle Boy); Ratmansky’s Le Carnaval des Animaux, Russian Seasons (Purple Man), and Shostakovich Trilogy (1st movement principal, Symphony #9); Taylor’s Spring Rounds; and Wheeldon’s Continuum and Rush, among others.

 His repertory also includes Tomasson’s Chi-Lin, Concerto Grosso, Criss-Cross, The Fifth Season, Nanna’s Lied, Prism, Le Quattro Stagioni, and Tuning Game; Balanchine’s Bugaku, “Diamonds,” Prodigal Son, “Rubies,” Square Dance, Stars and Stripes, Stravinsky Violin Concerto, Symphony in Three Movements, Theme and Variations, and Who Cares?; Caniparoli’s Connotations, Death of a Moth, and Lambarena; Morris’ Beaux, Drink to Me Only With Thine Eyes, Maelstrom, Pacific, and Sandpaper Ballet; Possokhov’s Damned, Diving into the Lilacs, Magrittomania, and Reflections; Wheeldon’s Carousel (A Dance), Ghosts, Quaternary, and Sea Pictures; and Welch’s Falling and Tu Tu.